3MFConsortium/spec_booleans/3MF Boolean operations.md

 ![Mesh](images/2.mesh.png)

-The \<mesh> element, defined in [the 3MF Core Specification meshes](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#41-meshes), is enhanced with an optional \<booleans> element, declaring that the shape of the object is exclusively defined by a "boolean operation" instead of a triangle mesh or other ways of specifying a shape as defined in other 3MF extensions.
+The \<mesh> element, defined in [the 3MF Core Specification meshes](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#41-meshes), is enhanced with an optional \<booleans> element.
+When specified, the shape of the object is exclusively defined by a "boolean operation" instead of the triangle mesh in the core specification or other 3MF extensions.

 The \<vertices> and the \<triangle> elements MUST be empty, overriding the core spec definition, and MUST NOT contain any shape defined by any other 3MF extentension.